rontarrant/gtkDcoding/docs/_posts/2019-02-05-0007-button-release-and-reorganizing-the-code.md

 ---
 title: 0007 – Button Release & Reorganizing the Code
 layout: post
-description: How to use a GTK Button's onRelease signal.
+description: How to use a GTK Button's onRelease signal - a D language tutorial.
 author: Ron Tarrant
-keywords:
-- GtkD
-- GTK+ 3
-- dlang
-- D language
-- Graphical User Interface
-- GTK Button

 ---

 ## 0007 – Button Release & Reorganizing the Code